-The Crisis Center is founded on the premise, demonstrated through research, that well trained volunteers are as effective as professionals.
+The Crisis Center is founded on the premise, demonstrated through research, that well-trained volunteers are as effective as professionals.

 Participation: This training is not academic.
-It is an experience based environment where the trainees practice and refine new skills.
+It is an experience-based environment where the trainees practice and refine new skills.
 Role plays are used extensively to present crisis scenarios for trainees to develop their skills.
 It demands investment, risk taking, and openness to feedback.
 It is very rigorous.
 It is very rewarding.

 Attendance: Missing shifts is detrimental to our emergency response role and thus is not acceptable.
 The training class is the same.
 There is a lot of vital information and practice time built into a very short training class.
-Therefore missing more than one class is rarely permitted.
+Missing more than one class is rarely permitted.
 Failing to notify us if there is a schedule conflict is not permitted.

-Promptness: If you are late for a shift your duties are still on the shoulders of the phone counselor from the shift before yours.
+Promptness: If you are late for a shift, your duties are still on the shoulders of the Phone Counselor from the shift before yours.
 Being late for shifts is unacceptable.
 Being late for training is unacceptable.